27 Warm & Wonderful Things to Do in Geneva in Winter

 sign with pretzels, faux christmas tree needles that reads 'vin chaud' which means mulled wine in French, at a christmas market in Geneva

-• Plainpalais Christmas Market: Set against the central Place de Plainpalais square, you’ll find a veritable maze of wooden chalet stalls selling festive ornaments, Swiss treats and sweets, and artisan-made crafts.
+• Plainpalais Christmas Market: Set against the central square, Place de Plainpalais, you’ll find a charming maze of wooden chalet stalls selling festive ornaments, Swiss treats and sweets, and artisan crafts.

-• Parc des Bastions Christmas Village: This seasonal Christmas village is a delight in Parc des Bastions, with stalls arranged in rows decorated with twinkling fairy lights.
+• Parc des Bastions Christmas Village: This seasonal Christmas village in Parc des Bastions is a delight, with rows of stalls dripping in twinkling fairy lights.
 Selling a variety of Swiss treats like chocolate and cheese, this is a great place for a snack and a stroll in Geneva in winter.
-There’s also a seasonal ice-skating rink.
+There’s also an ice-skating rink!

 Try some delicious Swiss fondue.